TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_pro_screen_12864.md

 tags: []
 keywords:
 last_updated: 14/07/2021
-summary: "Connecting a 12864 screen to a Fly-E3-Pro"
+summary: "How to connect a 12864 screen to a Fly-E3-Pro"
 sidebar: mydoc_sidebar
 permalink: fly_e3_pro_screen_12864.html
 folder: mydoc